hubertklonowski/actions-training/README.md

 7. Action that controls deployment to Azure. dev will deploy to the development environment upon closing the PR, pre-prod will deploy to pre-prod and prod will deploy to prod upon manual confirmation (in form of a comment on PR - "LGTM" by the author)

-8. Container action that logs issues created to file in the repository called issues.txt.
+8. Container action that logs issues created by user to file called issues.txt and uploads this artifact.
-It logs the content, author, and time of logging.
+It logs the content, author, and time of logging for user passed as input (workflow caller, workflow_dispatch)

 9. Action deploys code to dev and pre-prod environments on Azure in parallel.
 It uses the matrix to define the environment and custom action for deployment that is used for each matrix element.